eirikhanasand/iikg2001/exam/exam21.md

 5. Change of state aspect

 ## Question 31
 Code signing can provide all of the following EXCEPT one.
-Which one is it?
+Which one is it?<br/>
 Select one alternative:

 1. Anti-tampering protection